 If it's not already apparent, airlines are trying every trick in the book to attract customers.
 However, we've never seen anything quite like Qatar Airways' newly announced “Travel With Confidence” policy.
 The depth of generosity and flexibility is on an entirely new level.

-If you book a Qatar Airways ticket by September 30, 2020 for travel through December 31, 2020, you'll have these five options and assurances if your plans change:
+If you book a Qatar Airways ticket by April 30, 2021, for travel through December 31, 2021, you'll have these options and assurances if your plans change:

 - If your flight gets canceled, you can receive a full cash refund.